Welcome messages are crucial to improve retention rates and connecting with new members from the moment they arrive at your community.

-Keep reading to find useful tips, some ideas, and a step-by-step process to perfect your onboarding strategy.
+Keep reading to find useful tips, some ideas, and a step-by-step process to write a great welcome message for your community.
 We will also show some examples from community builders who host Slack and Discord groups.

 How to Make New Community Members Feel Welcome

 New members are usually very excited to join a group of people with similar interests.
-You can leverage this initial motivation with a welcoming onboarding process.
+You can leverage this initial motivation with a welcoming onboarding experience that includes an initial message with key information about your community.
 It should clearly suggest some first steps new members can take to begin to integrate into the community.

-The onboarding process usually includes information about the community and the group’s purpose.
+The welcome message usually includes information about the community and the group’s purpose.
 Additionally, you could add login and membership details (if applicable).
 Community builders also commonly suggest some things to do (like introducing yourself or participating in community events).

-Keep in mind that it’s not possible to have a perfect onboarding strategy.
-The most important thing is to be authentic and let your community’s values and core beliefs shine through your onboarding process.
+Keep in mind that it’s not possible to have a perfect onboarding experience for everyone, so your welcome message might change over time.
+The most important thing is to be authentic and let your community’s values and core beliefs shine.

 Also, remember that new members most likely joined because they feel aligned with those values and beliefs.
 You can reinforce their decision to join by showing new members how the community may help them reach their goals.